 New Facemask Requirement at The Bellevue Hospital

 The Bellevue Hospital has put new mask protocols in place to align with guidelines from the Centers for Disease Control and Prevention (CDC) to slow the spread of the coronavirus (COVID-19).

-All TBH employees are wearing personal protection equipment (PPE) or cloth face masks as they travel throughout the hospital or other TBH buildings.
+All TBH employees are wearing personal protection equipment (PPE) or surgical face masks as they travel throughout the hospital or other TBH buildings.